Christmas

 Our buyers live and breathe wine, and Christmas is the perfect opportunity to show off their favourite bottles to their nearest and dearest.
-We caught up with three of the team to get the inside track on what they’ll be enjoying this year.
+We caught up with five of the team to get the inside track on what they’ll be enjoying this year.
 Have you ever wondered which bottle our Champagne buyer uncorks on the big day, what the failsafe wine for cold cuts is or whether any of our buyers drink beer?
 Read on to find out all this and more.

 Freddy Bulmer:

-Buyer for Australia, New Zealand, Portugal, Austria and beers / cider / low & no`
+Buyer for Australia, New Zealand, Portugal, Austria and beers / cider / low & no

 ‘For Christmas Eve, it’s always smoked-salmon blinis with a glass of Champagne, perhaps Champagne Henriot Brut due to its excellent value and luxurious flavour.
 This will likely be followed by a classic Negroni or a slightly more seasonal “Sloegroni” with a twist of sloe gin.